alignan/MBGui/README.md

 - Displays outgoing TX frame (bytes) with CRC appended
 - Displays Response/Exception information
 - Store/load MB commands from Menu
+- Added offline mode to be able to load and play with the memory map and command files without a connection

 Features missing: